PredictiveEcology/LandWeb/docs/LandWeb.md

 *NOTE: the map and histogram on this page may take a few moments to reload after changing polygons.*

-Authorized (logged in) users will have access to additional reporting polygons, and can upload their own using the polygon uploader.
+Authorized (logged in) users will have access to additional reporting polygons, and can upload their own using the polygon uploader (Fig. 2).

 #### Uploading a custom spatial polygon

 !["Time Since Fire Maps (Authorized Users Only)."](screenshots/main_map_proprietary.png)

-Use the "Upload" button to open a file selector that will allow you to upload a custom polygon from your computer (labelled B in the screenshot).
+Use the "Upload" button to open a file selector that will allow you to upload a custom polygon from your computer (labelled B in Fig. 2).
 The uploaded polygon can be either a `.zip` file containing the `.shp` and auxillary files, or the `.shp` (and auxilliary) file themselves.

 *NOTE: to select multiple files, hold down the `Ctrl` key during file selection.*